 Do you throw the kids in the water and make them figure it out?

 Absolutely not!
 I’ve heard that some people do this but I have never seen it and hope that it is some kind of urban myth.
 But if they do, I would consider this an abuse of power.
 Kids have to try things that are new and challenging, but bullying or frightening kids into swimming is unnecessary.
 My job is to facilitate the discovery of the child’s ability to control his or her body in the water.
-One of my favorite Piaget quotes is, “When you teach a child something, you take away his chance of discovering it for himself."
+One of my favorite Piaget quotes is, “When you teach a child something, you take away their chance of discovering it for themselves."
 No one can teach a person how to swim.
 The water speaks to the body and your body informs the mind which all happens at the same magical instant.
 What I do is to help people discover it!
 We are born in water.
 Life is possible because of water.
 Intuitively we all know this.
 All I need to do is help your child remember.

 Should I put sunscreen on my child?

 I highly recommend rashguards or UV protective swim gear.
 I can't have sunscreen in my pool.
 It makes the kids slippery and even the “waterproof” brands come right off in the water which gets in their eyes and burns.
 Also, I have a saline pool so even if just a couple of kids wear sunscreen the water gets cloudy and I need to add chemicals to clear it which no one likes.
-Check with your doctor; many doctors are now recommending at least 15 minutes a day without sunscreen to make sure your child is getting enough vitamin D. On very fair skin you can put some on their face, but do not put it on in the car or at the pool.
-Most sunscreens recommend at least 45 minutes before going into water to be effective.
+Check with your doctor; some doctors are now recommending at least 15 minutes a day without sunscreen to make sure your child is getting enough vitamin D. On very fair skin you can put some on their face, but do not put it on in the car or at the pool.
+Most sunscreens recommend at least 30 minutes before going into water to be effective.

 Is the pool heated?